Isolation mechanisms for high-speed packet-processing pipelines: Design

 This is a security concern faced by existing RMT pipelines as well, even without isolation support.
 Commercial programmable switches solve this problem by using a separate daisy chain~\cite{daisy_chain} to configure pipeline stages.
-This chain carries configuration commands that are picked up by the intended pipeline stage as the configuration command passes that stage.
-The chain is only accessible over PCIe that is connected to the control-plane CPU, but not by Ethernet ports that carry outside data packets.
+This chain carries configuration commands that are picked up by the intended pipeline stage as the command passes that stage.
+The chain is only accessible over PCIe, which is connected to the control-plane CPU, but not by Ethernet ports, which carry outside data packets.
 Hence, the only way to {\em write} new configurations into the pipeline is through PCIe.
 The packet-processing pipeline is restricted to just {\em reading} configurations and using them to implement packet processing.
 Thus, the daisy chain provides secure reconfiguration by physically separating reconfiguration and packet processing.

 \sysname uses a similar approach by employing a daisy chain for reconfiguration when a module is updated.
 A special \textit{reconfiguration packet} carries configuration commands for the pipeline's resources (e.g., parser).
-On a switch platform such as NetFPGA, this daisy chain is connected solely to the switch CPU via PCIe, similar to current switches.
-On a NIC platform such as Corundum, the daisy chain must be connected to a configuration port such as USB/JTAG because PCIe carries data packets from untrusted VMs.
-But, Corundum doesn't easily support connecting the USB/JTAG interface to the daisy chain.
-Hence, we connect the daisy chain directly to PCIe.
-We use a filter before our parser to filter out reconfiguration packets from data packets by checking if reconfiguration packets carry a cookie.
-This still carries the threat of a leaked cookie, which is why our threat model assumes the PCIe interface can not be snooped on.
-A more secure and simpler solution would be to perform reconfiguration over a physically separate USB/JTAG interface.
+Our implementation of this daisy chain varies depending on the platform.
+For our NetFPGA prototype, this daisy chain is connected solely to the switch CPU via PCIe, similar to current switches.
+For our Corundum NIC prototype, we connect the daisy chain directly to PCIe and use a {\em packet filter} before our parser to filter out reconfiguration packets from untrusted data packets by ensuring that reconfiguration packets have a specific UDP destination port.
+An ideal solution would be to use a physically separate interface, e.g., USB or JTAG, for reconfiguring the \sysname pipeline on Corundum, but we found it challenging to implement such a physically separate reconfiguration interface on Corundum.
+In Appendix~\ref{app:daisy}, we show how a daisy chain permits more rapid reconfiguration than an alternative approach of using the AXI-L protocol on an FPGA.